rkdaas/Master_Ansible_With_Projects/README.md

 # Learning Ansible with Projects

+## Projects

+### 1. Deploy a One-Page Static Website with Ansible
-## Learn to deploy one Page static website with Ansible
+   - Learn how to use Ansible to deploy a simple one-page static website on a server.

-## Learn to deploy the Url-shortner project with Ansible
+### 2. Deploy the URL-Shortener Project with Ansible
+   - Automate the deployment of your URL-shortener project using Ansible.

+### 3. Provision Resources Using Ansible
-## Learn to provision resources using Ansible
+   - Use Ansible to provision cloud resources and configure infrastructure.

+### 4. Automate Password-less Authentication
-## Learn to automate Password less authentication
+   - Learn how to configure password-less authentication between servers using Ansible.